When it comes to soothing your sad teething child, you want only the best teething products for babies.

 There are so many cute and fun patterns and options available.
 Your baby will love the crinkle sound they make too.

-MY kids did not love having mittens on, but I think we waited until they were too old to try them – put the mittens on your babe from the time they’re small and they won’t mind.
+My kids did not love having mittens on, but I think we waited until they were too old to try them – put the mittens on your babe from the time they’re small, and they won’t mind.
 May come with fun bumpy textures that feel great on baby’s gums.

 7. Pacifier Teethers